“Eliminate the superfluous”

 - People working out

-With this in mind, now get to work on dressing your scene.
-Do the bare minimum to define your space.
-See how little detail and clues you need to get that space across to the viewer.
+With this in mind, get to work on dressing your scene.
+Do the bare minimum to define your space– see how little detail and clues you need to get that space across to the viewer.

 Do that and you’ve “eliminated the superfluous” in your backgrounds.

-It can be just as important or critical to a story for many reasons.
-You don’t need to triple light a scene or get a complete value range of 1-10!
-If anything, maybe you could get away with having three to four main values.
-Like 1, 4, 6,10 or 1, 5 and 10.
+It can be just as critical to a story, for many reasons.
+You don’t need to triple-light a scene or get a complete value range.
+Most of the time, you could get away with having three to four main values.
 Keep it simple.
-Use the light to separate fore, middle and backgrounds.
+Use the light to separate foregrounds middle-grounds, and backgrounds.

-If you want to render something and make it look amazing, that’s great, but maybe save that for some other project, not storyboards.
+If you want to render something and make it look amazing, that’s great.
+But maybe save that for another project– not storyboards.
 Speed really is important.
 It’s right under clarity.

 Board on!